honkamj/composable-mapping/README.md

 ## License

-Composable mapping and SITReg are released under the MIT license.
+Composable mapping is released under the MIT license.